Humbedooh/asfmm/README.md

 - Run the server: `python3 main.py`

 ### mod_proxy_ws setup for HTTPS support
-If you're using httpd as an TLS terminator, you will need to enable mod_proxy_ws and have the following configuration snippet in your VirtualHost stanza:
+If you're using httpd as an TLS terminator, you will need to enable both `mod_proxy` and `mod_proxy_wstunnel` and have the following configuration snippet in your VirtualHost stanza:

 ~~~apache
 ProxyPass /chat ws://localhost:8080/chat